ls-2018/etcd_cn/etcdctl/README.md

 ### CHECK PERF [options]

 CHECK PERF checks the performance of the etcd cluster for 60 seconds.
-Running the `check perf` often can create a large keyspace history which can be auto compacted and defragmented using the `--auto-compact` and `--auto-defrag` options as described below.
+Running the `check perf` often can create a large keyspace history which can backend auto compacted and defragmented using the `--auto-compact` and `--auto-defrag` options as described below.

 RPC: CheckPerf